Product recalls under Trump fall to lowest level in 16 years

 Last year, the CPSC announced 241 recalls, including for unstable furniture, flammable clothing and dangerous lawnmowers.
 The highest-profile recall involved 5 million units of the popular Fisher-Price Rock ‘n Play, an infant inclined sleeper tied to more than 30 deaths.

 The 2019 total was down 7% from 2018, which itself was 8% lower than in 2017.
-That’s the year that Republican Ann Marie Buerkle took over as the commission’s acting chairwoman after President Trump nominated her to the job, giving her day-to-day control of the agency.
+That’s the year that Republican Ann Marie Buerkle took over as the commission’s acting chairwoman after President Donald Trump nominated her to the job, giving her day-to-day control of the agency.
 She stepped down from her leadership post in late September, rather than seek Senate confirmation to a new term, amid criticism of her handling of safety issues.

 The CPSC under Buerkle also posted a steady decline in the number of companies hit with civil penalties for failing to follow safety rules, dropping from six firms in 2016 to none in 2019, according to agency data.